 CBR has been also used in other Robocup Leagues.
-In the Small Size League, Srinivasan et al (16) proposed a CBR planning for both offense and defense team behavior, for a team of two soccer playing robots; in the work by Marling et al (17), CBR is used to help planning individual moves and team strategies.
-In the Four-Legged League, Karol et al (18) presented high level planning strategies including a CBR system.
-Finally, the works of Ros (12) presents the most ample use of CBR techniques in the Robotic Soccer domain, proposing the use of CBR techniques to handle retrieval, reuse and acquisition of a case base for the action selection problem of a team for the Four-Legged League (9; 11; 12).
-A more extensive review of the use of CBR in Robotic Soccer can be found in works by (19) and by Ros (7; 12).
+In the Small Size League, Srinivasan et al. [28] proposed a CBR planning for both offense and defense team behavior, for a team of two soccer playing robots; in the work by Marling et al. [23], CBR is used to help planning individual moves and team strategies.
+In the Four-Legged League, Karol et al. [17] presented high level planning strategies including a CBR system.
+Finally, the works of Ros et al. [26] presented the most ample use of CBR techniques in the Robotic Soccer domain, proposing the use of CBR techniques to handle retrieval, reuse and acquisition of a case base for the action selection problem of a team for the Four-Legged League.
+A more extensive review of the use of CBR in Robotic Soccer can be found in works by Burkhard and Berger [9] and by Ros [25].

-4 Combining Case Based Reasoning and Multiagent Reinforcement Learning
+4 Combining Case-Based Reasoning and Multiagent Reinforcement Learning